Updated August, 2021

 Fall Meeting of Board of directors 2021

-The fall 2021 meeting date has not been set.
-Proposals are due October 31 - this is a soft deadline for now.
+The fall 2021 meeting will be on December 4.
+Proposals are due October 15 - this is a soft deadline for now.

 The Patrick and Anna M. Cudahy Fund is a private family foundation that supports social services, health care and human services, the arts, education and environmental issues.
 If your organization is interested in being considered for a grant, please read about our application process on the Guidelines and Application page.